Full audio and video transcription solutions

 Corporate events, seminars and lectures

 Multilingual transcriptions of hosted events are useful when an interpreter isn’t available.
 A transcription in the required language may be simpler to distribute than a subtitled video.
-Your content goes global while you don’t have to.

 We are ISO 27001 certified